Tiger-Jython/TigerJython/README.md

 > This is an early access version that is not yet ready for classroom use!!!

-**This version of TigerJython requires JRE version 9+ and will not run with JRE 8.**
+**This version of TigerJython requires JRE version 11+ and will not run with JRE 8.**
+One of the main reasons is that the JavaFX libraries used here requires an up-to-date Java version.

 ## Features and Design